sky-coop/BTD6_Mods/README.md

 Currently contains:
 # 1. BTD6 DIY Rounds
 A powerful mod that allows you to modify the ingame rounds instantly while you changed rounds.json file.
-Currently version is 0.4.
+Current version is 0.4.

 In addition, you can set end-round hints by editing the round file, or set special rules to make the game more interesting.